cbrunet/typo3-cb_foundation/Documentation/TyposcriptReference.rst

 =========================

-Foundation JavaScript initialisation
+Foundation JavaScript initialization
 ====================================

-Functionnalities of Foundation that rely on JavaScript are initialized by calling the ``foundation`` JavaScript function.
+Functionalities of Foundation that rely on JavaScript are initialized by calling the ``foundation`` JavaScript function.
 In order to call it using the right parameters, we construct an inline JavaScript footer using ``page.jsFooterInline.65`` TypoScript setup. ``65`` is an arbitrary index.
 Please report a bug if it conflicts with any other TYPO3 extension.

-The parameters of the JavaScript function are built using Typoscript.
+The parameters of the JavaScript function are built using TypoScript.
-``page.jsFooterInline.65.20`` is a ``COA`` and each value of it is added as parameter of the ``fundation()`` function.
+``page.jsFooterInline.65.20`` is a ``COA`` and each value of it is added as parameter of the ``foundation()`` function.

 Orbit parameters are added to ``page.jsFooterInline.65.20.10``.
 Here is what the TypoScript for Orbit looks like: